Österreich Hebamme Prozess Margarete Wana

 Austria: Trial against midwife Margarete Wana.

-Austria Midwife Trial Margarete Wana 1
+Austria midwife trial Margarete Wana 1

-Austria Midwife Trial Margarete Wana 2
+Austria midwife trial Margarete Wana 2

 Austria midwife trial Margarete Wana mother

-Austria Midwife Trial Margarete Wana 5
+Austria midwife trial Margarete Wana 5

 Austria midwife trial Margarete Wana

-Austria Midwife Trial Margarete Wana 7
+Austria midwife trial Margarete Wana 7

-A doctor or doctor?
+A doctor?

 The mother distributed a flyer before the verdict was announced: